LAW OFFICE OF

 Lawsuit Risks from Real Estate

 What are the risks from real estate activities?
-The problem that we have found is that the law treats the property owner as the guarantor of the safety of his tenants.
+The problem that we have found is that the law treats the property owner as the guarantor of the safety of the tenants.
 If anyone is injured on a property-for any reason and regardless of fault-the owner will generally be held responsible.
 That is a big legal burden and it’s easy to see how lawsuits-frivolous or not-are easily generated in this type of system.

 Limited Liability Companies